flashbots/pm/guides/miner-onboarding.md

 ### Flashbots Alpha is composed of MEV-geth & MEV-relay

-Any miner and mining pool can run [MEV-geth](https://github.com/flashbots/mev-geth), a simple patch on the [geth](https://geth.ethereum.org/) codebase
+Any miner and mining pool can run [MEV-geth](https://github.com/flashbots/mev-geth), a simple patch on the [geth](https://geth.ethereum.org/) codebase.

 The entire patch can be broken down into four modules: